-Letter from the CEO: Holding onto Hope for the Future
+Letter from the CEO: Welcome Home

 This week marks one year in the Hebrew calendar since Hersh Goldberg-Polin was murdered after 328 days of brutal captivity in the Gaza tunnels.